johannschopplich/kirby-headless-starter/README.md

 ### API Builder

-The internal `kirby-headless` plugin includes an Express-esque API builder.
+This headless starter includes an Express-esque API builder, defined in the [`KirbyHeadless\Api\Api` class](/site/headless/Api.php).
 You can use it to re-use logic like handling a token or verifying some other incoming data.

-Take a look at the [built-in routes]([built-in middlewares](/site/plugins/kirby-headless/config/routes.php)) to get an idea how you can use the API builder to chain complex route logic.
+Take a look at the [built-in routes](/site/config/routes.php) to get an idea how you can use the API builder to chain complex route logic.

 It is also useful to consume POST requests including JSON data: